Chicago/food-inspections-evaluation/README.md

 ```

-The ``./CODE`` directory contains the scripts to set up your R environment, download the necessary data from [Chicago’s Open Data Portal](http://data.cityofchicago.org), prepare the analysis-ready data set, and build, train and test the model.
+The ``./CODE`` directory contains the scripts to set up your R environment, download the necessary data from Chicago’s open data portal, prepare the analysis-ready data set, and build, train and test the model.

 Several packages are not compatible with ```R version < 3.1```.
 Thus, in order to reproduce all results it is advised to use ```R version >= 3.1```.